 In a recent search for further understanding about innovation I came across 2 articles that have made me re-think my practice.

-He looks at the language and its translation and notes how a different view focusses on Kaizen as a mindset.
+He looks at the language of Kaizen and its translation and notes how a different view focuses on Kaizen as a mindset.

 ‘Kaizen is not about making physical improvements.
 Kaizen is about changing one’s behaviors ‘